 Base is a late maturing tetraploid perennial ryegrass available with AR37 endophyte.
 Base offers superb dry matter yield meaning more feed is available for your stock.
 An added feature of Base is its high seasonal production in autumn and winter.
 It also responds well to summer rainfall, providing growth when moisture and fertility are available.
 Well established in the dairy sector and seen as a leading option by beef and sheep farmers, Base AR37 kicks goals for Australian farmers

 Being a tetraploid perennial ryegrass, Base AR37 has greater palatability and digestibility than normal diploid type ryegrasses which results in a pasture that is more readily accepted by stock.
 This increased animal acceptance and quality of Base AR37 combined with its erect growth habit can improve animal intake and performance.

-PGG Wrightson Seeds Base AR37 perennial ryegrass has again come out on top of Dairy Australia’s latest Australian Forage Value Index (FVI) 2021 update.
+PGG Wrightson Seeds Base AR37 perennial ryegrass pasture seed has again come out on top of Dairy Australia’s latest Australian Forage Value Index (FVI) 2021 update.